-When a perception tableau such as (3) contains the child's own winning form (3a) as well as a form that she considers correct (3b), and the two forms are different, the child can conclude that she has made a mistake.
-As a result, she can take action by taking a 'learning step'.
-A good strategy for executing a learning step is the Gradual Learning Algorithm (Boersma 1997, Boersma & Hayes 2001), which is indicated by the arrows in the tableau: all constraints favouring the correct category are moved up, and all constraints favouring the child's own 'incorrect' winner are moved down.
-10 As a result, the two cue constraints for the value [26·6 Erb] will be re-ranked slightly in the direction of the arrows.
-This process is called Lexicon-driven perceptual learning (Boersma 1997, Escudero & Boersma 2004).
+When a perception tableau such as (3) contains the child's own winning form (122) as well as a form that she considers correct $(\sqrt{})$, and the two forms are different, the child can conclude that she made a mistake.
+As a result, she can take action by taking a learning step.
+A good strategy for executing a learning step is the Gradual Learning Algorithm (Boersma 1997, Boersma & Hayes 2001), which is indicated by the arrows in the tableau: all constraints that are in favour of the correct category are moved up, and all constraints in favour of the child's own 'incorrect' winner are moved down.
+As a result, the two cue constraints for the